 Eating in Oman is relatively inexpensive.
 The majority of restaurants and cafes are owned and operated by migrant workers – predominantly from the Indian subcontinent or neighbouring Yemen.

 You can find sandwiches and small snacks for just a couple of dollars.
-Additionally, delicious Indian curries or simple Arabic dishes (like the national Omani lamb “shuwa”) will never set you back more than 5 or 6 dollars.
+Delicious Indian curries or simple Arabic dishes (like the national Omani lamb “shuwa”) will never set you back more than 5 or 6 dollars.

 Muttrah is a very touristic area and restaurants here should be avoided unless absolutely necessary.
 You can wind up paying £10 for simple shawarma.